Log Kya Kahenge Syndrome

-As long as you live your life in such a way that your happiness is dependent upon things you cannot control, you will be a puppet in the hands of external circumstances and entities.
+You must always ensure that you live your life in such a way that your happiness is dependent upon things in your control.
+If you live in a way that your happiness depends on things beyond your control, you will be a puppet in the hands of other people, a slave to external circumstances and will have to dance to the tune of outside entities.

 Similarly, if you are obsessed with seeking approval of others and always worried about pleasing others and your actions are guided by what other people would say (The LOG KYA KAHENGE syndrome) it looks like you may be falling victim to The Disease to Please and it is high time you read this Mulla Nasrudin Story.